Francisca-Heii/online-store-app/README.md

 #### Header
 * The header is positioned to be fixed at the top, left side of the screen and to always be visible to  the user, no matter what screen size or device is being used. **This allows easy and seamless navigation** across all pages, meaning that users can find it quickly.

 * The name **"Supreme Furnitures"** which acts as a logo on *desktop device*, is positioned at the top of the page within the header and when **clicked on redirects you to the home page.** The logo is visible in the header when viewed on all screen sizes.
+On small device a green and orange sofa log is used intead of usung the same text logo as used on desktop view.

 * Features a *responsive main navigation bar with a sub-menu* both inside the header.This is fixed to the top of each page, This makes **navigation easier and quicker across the site.** The page is consists of the following: **All products,Living Room, Bedroom, Dining Room, Study, Lighting, and Accessories.**  *On hoover* of the main navbar, a sub-menu is displayed showing more links to the site.
 On click of each submenu, it takes the user to the related section/page.